prashant-singh-2001/ims/README.md

   dues and aging, CSV export.
-- **Encrypted backup & restore** — scheduled and manual backups (database, photos, and invoice PDFs together) encrypted with AES-256-GCM and uploaded to a dedicated Google Drive folder, with retention pruning, offline queueing, catch-up runs, and an explicit, staged restore flow.
+- **Encrypted backup & restore** — scheduled and manual backups (database, photos, and invoice PDFs together) encrypted with AES-256-GCM and uploaded to a dedicated Google Drive or OneDrive folder (one active destination at a time, switchable from Settings), with retention pruning, offline queueing, catch-up runs, and an explicit, staged restore flow.
+- **Bookings** — every active invoice viewed by which of its items are still undelivered, with a per-item Delivered checkbox and a "Mark All Delivered" action.
 - **Audit log** — every consequential action (invoices, cancellations, price overrides, payments, settings changes, restores) recorded with before/after values, viewable and exportable, never editable from within the app.